tytydraco/yessleep/out/I_just_found_out_why_the_kids_in_my_town_are_brutally_killing_their_parents.md

 Before Freddie could see it, I shoved it back, stumbling, my heart in my throat.

-I was frowning at where all the blood was on the second box, staining the bottom of the box, when my brother grabbed my hand and yanked me back.
+I was frowning at where all the blood was on the second box, staining the bottom, when my brother grabbed my hand and yanked me back.

 Before I could fully register what was going on, he was dragging me downstairs.
 I think he was trying to get me out of there, but then he stopped, sort of freezing in place.
 When I followed his gaze, I found two birthday cards set up on the mantelpiece.